divine308/Tradepilot/README.md

 # AI Decision Architecture

-TradePilot is not designed around a simple prompt such as:
+TradePilot is not designed around a single prompt such as:

 > "Should I buy this stock?"